Disney’s Polynesian Resort evokes feelings of being on a South Pacific island. Read here for complete details on this wonderful resort.

 From the first moment we entered the resort, we realized we were staying somewhere special!
 Everything from the lush tropical landscaping to the friendly Cast Members made us instantly feel welcome.

 The Polynesian Resort is made up of several guest buildings, called Longhouses.
-In between each Longhouse, guests are engulfed in a tropical paradise of greenery.
+Outside, guests are engulfed in a tropical paradise of greenery.
 Check out the resort map when booking reservations.
 Some rooms, such as DVC buildings, are further away from the Great Ceremonial House.

 The Great Ceremonial House is the resort’s main building.
 Guests are first greeted by Cast Members with an enthusiastic “Aloha!”
 Upon arrival, Cast Members ask immediately what they can do for each guest.